ProteGO-Safe/android/README.md

-# ProteGO Safe Android app
+# STOP COVID - ProteGO Safe Android app

 ![Logo](./image.png "ProtegoSafe")

 ## Project overview

-This is an Android application for [ProteGO Safe project](https://github.com/ProteGO-Safe/specs) and it implements two main features:
+This is an Android application for [STOP COVID - ProteGO Safe project](https://github.com/ProteGO-Safe/specs) and it implements two main features:
 * User daily triage - //TODO description to be provided or linked to main documentation//
 * Contact tracing - module that is fully based on [Exposure Notification API](https://www.google.com/covid19/exposurenotifications/) provided by Google and Apple and it's goal is to inform people of potential exposure to COVID-19